Canadian Mathematical Society: Publications

 The flagship publications of the CMS are the prominent, peer-reviewed research journals Canadian Journal of Mathematics, which is intended for full research papers, and the Canadian Mathematical Bulletin, which publishes shorter papers.
 All past issues except the last five volumes are free to download.
 Access to the most recent research requires a subscription.

 In cooperation with Springer Publications, the CMS publishes many text books aimed at a university and academic researcher level.
 The series is called CMS Books in Mathematics.

 The CMS publishes ten issues per year of Crux Mathematicorum, which contains problem-solving challenges and techniques suitable for training in secondary school problem solving competitions such as the Canadian Mathematical Olympiad or the International Mathematical Olympiad.
-All past issues except the last five volumes are free to download and use.
-The CMS also publishes A Taste of Mathematics (ATOM), a series of small booklets on a variety of topics suitable for high school enrichment.
+All issues are free to download and use.
+In the past, the CMS also published A Taste of Mathematics (ATOM), a series of small booklets on a variety of topics suitable for high school enrichment.
+This series is still available to download and use on the Society’s website.

 The CMS Notes is the Society's official newsletter, published six times per year and available to members or the public online.
 It includes news relevant to the Canadian mathematical community, including notice on conferences, columns on research and education, book reviews, award announcements, and employment advertisements for mathematicians.